syncfusion/blazor-docs/src/charts/chart/chart-dimensions.md

 ## Size for Container

-Chart can render to its container size.
-You can set the size inline or through CSS as demonstrated below.
+Chart can be rendered to the size of the container.
+You can set the size inline or CSS as shown below.

 {% aspTab template="chart/getting-started/size", sourceFiles="size.razor" %}